 Remember how quickly science class information became outdated after you left school?
 The world of microbiology and antimicrobial therapy moves even faster!

 Today’s pharmacy graduates need more than their degrees hanging on the wall.
 They need ongoing education that keeps pace with evolving resistance patterns.
-It will not be feasible for a pharmacist who graduated ten years ago to try to combat today’s superbugs with decade-old knowledge.
+It will not be feasible for a pharmacist who graduated ten years ago to try to combat today’s superbugs with a decade-old knowledge.
 It simply won’t work.

 Regular training programs on increasing antibiotic resistance trends should be mandatory for all practicing pharmacists.
 These educational initiatives must go beyond basic awareness to include detailed microbiology updates and therapeutic alternatives to commonly overused antibiotics.